 During the neurology inpatient floor service and adult NeuroICU rotations the residents take in-house call every fourth night.
 During the nightfloat rotation, the resident works 6 nights of 12 hour shifts 7 pm-7 am with one night off per week.
 During outpatient and pediatric consult months there is no call, but residents may be on jeopardy for sick calls.

 During the PGY4 year the residents take at home call.
 The on-call resident takes all neurology calls from St. Louis Children’s Hospital and all telephone consult calls from outside hospitals.
 The resident also takes calls from patient families for the division of pediatric neurology.
 One weeknight per week is usually covered by the adult neurology rotator.
 Weekend call is divided between Friday night and Saturday morning through midday Sunday.
 During weekend call the on-call resident covers all hospital services.
 They receive assistance from the adult neurology rotator one day each weekend and a PGY3 rotator the majority of the year.

 During the PGY5 year the residents take at home call one Sunday per month.
-They provide additional call coverage when a PGY4 is on vacation or leave divided equally among the PGY5s (about 1-2 additional calls per year).
+They provide additional call coverage when a PGY4 is on vacation/leave or on a dedicated career development week divided equally among the PGY5s (about 2 additional calls per year).